robin31/UnRequireJS/readme.md

 ### Module list
 ##### MSP_ReCaptcha
 Config setting of `msp_securitysuite_recaptcha/frontend/enabled` is checked.
+_Saving 3 js file loads_
 ##### Amazon_Payment
 Config settings of `payment/amazon_payment/active` and `payment/amazon_payment/lwa_enabled` are checked.
 If both are disabled the requirejs-config will be unloaded.
+_Not saving any file loads, just saving some kb's in requirejs-config file_
 ##### Amazon_Login
 Config settings of `payment/amazon_payment/amazon_login_in_popup` and `payment/amazon_payment/lwa_enabled` are checked.
 If both are disabled the requirejs-config will be unloaded.
+_Saving 10 js file loads_
 #### Vertex_Tax
 Config setting of `tax/vertex_settings/enable_vertex` is checked.
 This module o  nly added requirejs-config mapping and adding x-magento-init config.
 If the module itself is not enabled it